How HAB Hearing are dealing with coronavirus (COVID-19)

-The document that was released had substantial input from the Infection Prevention Society and drew much content from WHO research (World Health Organisation), Public Health England, Centre for Disease Control and Prevention, NICE and ENT UK.
+The guidance has substantial input from the Infection Prevention Society and draws much content from WHO research (World Health Organisation), Public Health England, Centre for Disease Control and Prevention, NICE and ENT UK.

 This guidance is aimed at practitioners working within audiology who hold a professional registration with HCPC, RCCP, AHCS, those normally working in the field of audiology alongside qualified/registered professionals, and those currently on an accredited training programme.

-The full document can be found here, and a summary of the main points for us to follow the guidance are as below;
+The latest version of the guidance document can be found here, and a summary of the main points for us to follow the guidance are as below;

 Where face to face contact is necessary, before that takes place we need to ascertain risk.
 That means we ask you some questions specific to Covid-19 (a triage questionnaire), your potential exposure and infection risk.